forestryio/forestry.io/hugo/content/blog/snippets-custom-content-sections-and-more.md

 draft: true

 ---
+We're happy to announce these new features today! ☀️

 Long awaited, our Snippets feature is finally here.
 Especially, our Hugo users felt strongly about using Hugo's powerful Shortcodes feature in Forestry.
-We finally added it and made it available to our Jekyll users as well.
+We made it available to our Jekyll users as well.
 You can now add HTML snippets to your Markdown Editor whether you're using Hugo or Jekyll.

-Moreover, the team is still working on the sidebar adding a new advanced configuration for the content section allowing you to pick and choose the structure of how your content will be made available to you in Forestry.
+Moreover, the team has continued to improve the sidebar, adding a new advanced configuration for the content section allowing you to choose the structure of how your content will be made available in Forestry.

 Lastly, an indicator to show you what site and branch you're on makes it clear what you're currently working on.